Sampling Out-of-Distribution Chemical Spaces via Bayesian Flow: Abstract

 \section{Abstract}

 Generating novel molecules with higher properties than the training space, namely the out-of-distribution generation, is important for \textit{de novo} drug design.
 However, it is not easy for distribution learning-based models, for example diffusion models, to solve this challenge as these methods are designed to fit the distribution of training data as close as possible.
-In this paper, we show that Bayesian flow network is capable of effortlessly generating high quality out-of-distribution samples that meet several scenarios.
-We introduce a semi-autoregressive training/sampling method that helps to enhance the model performance and surpass the state-of-the-art models.
+In this paper, we show that Bayesian flow network, especially ChemBFN model, is capable of intrinsically generating high quality out-of-distribution samples that meet several scenarios.
+A reinforcement learning strategy is added to the ChemBFN and a controllable ordinary differential equation solver-like generating process is employed that accelerate the sampling processes.
+Most importantly, we introduce a semi-autoregressive strategy during training and inference that enhances the model performance and surpass the state-of-the-art models.
+A theoretical analysis of out-of-distribution generation in ChemBFN with semi-autoregressive approach is included as well.